Zifre/HumanResourceMachine-Solutions/README.md

 # HumanResourceMachine-Solutions

 This repository contains solutions for the PC game Human Resource Machine.
-This are solutions that I used on my own run of this game.
+This are the solutions of my own run of this game.
+Take this into account when looking at these solutions, where even if there exist better one for some of this levels, they are not meant to be the best attainable solutions, but instead solutions that achieve the game challenge goal, while still maintaining a somewhat easy to follow code base.

+# Format

 Each file has the number and name of the particular level that its solves, in addition to the type of attribute that the solutions tries to optimize.
 Take the following example:

     02.busy_mail_room-size.hrm
     02.busy_mail_room-speed.hrm

-Means that the level 02.busy_mail_room has two solutions, one optimized for size, and another one optimized for speed.
+Means that the level *02.busy_mail_room* has two solutions, one optimized for size, and another one optimized for speed.
 On the contrary if one has the following:

     01.mail_room.hrm

-This means that this particular solution achieves both speed and size at the same time (as peer the game own challenge standard).
+This means that this particular solution achieves both speed and size at the same time (as per the game own challenge standard).

 # Scores